Conversations with God

 #12: There is no right or wrong, and morality is subjective .

-Response: By this god saying nothing is right or wrong, but there is only what works and what doesn't, then if a person or society found that it “worked” to abuse children and the elderly then such behavior would be defined as good.
+Response: By this god saying that nothing is right or wrong but there is only what works and what doesn't and then if a person or society found that it “worked” to abuse children and the elderly, then such behavior would be defined as good.
 What if, for me, what works is that there is right and wrong?
-If Mr. Walsch truly believes that morality is subjective then he can't say it's wrong to write this article with the intent of showing that he is a false teacher!
+If Mr. Walsch truly believes that morality is subjective, then he can't say that it's wrong to write this article with the intent of showing that he is a false teacher!